 Wanted to know more about West Africa?
 Read about my experience attending a traditional West African wedding or check out all my articles from The Gambia.

 The real reason for our visit to Kanuma

 We had the most amazing time, thanks to Ram from ComAfrique InteliZone Initiative who organised our visit to Kanuma to celebrate the arrival of solar power to the village, sponsored by The Gambia Experience.
 You can read more about this in my article, Light up a village – Solar power spreads across West Africa.

 Thanks to Ram and Monica, The Travel Hack, for the photographs of me making a spectacle of myself.

-Disclosure: Although I have worked for The Gambia Experience, the sponsors of this trip, since 2005, I will always give you a completely honest opinion throughout my #BlogGambia posts, just as I would any other sponsored trip or review.
+Disclosure: Although I worked for The Gambia Experience, the sponsors of this trip, from 2005 to 2019, I will always give you a completely honest opinion throughout my Gambia posts, just as I would any other sponsored trip or review.
 My only bias, which I hope you will forgive me for, stems from my having fallen in love with The Gambia many years ago.